• - Alle Rubriken -

 Zusammenfassung

-The story of the legendary Random House founder, whose seemingly charmed life at the apogee of the American Century featured an epic cast and left an enduring cultural legacy
+The story of the legendary Random House founder, whose seemingly charmed life at the apogee of the American Century featured a front-row seat on history, an epic cast, and left an enduring cultural legacy

-Even before TV, Cerf was a bestselling author and columnist as well as publisher; the show super-charged his celebrity.
+Even before TV, Cerf was a bestselling author and columnist as well as publisher; the show super-charged his celebrity, bringing fame - but also criticism.
 A brilliant social networker and major influencer before such terms existed, he connected books-Broadway-TV-Hollywood-politics.
-A fervent democratizer, he published "high," "low," and wide, and from the roaring twenties to the swinging sixties collected an incredible array of friends, having a fabulous time along the way.
+A fervent democratizer, he published "high," "low," and wide, and from the roaring twenties to the swinging sixties collected an incredible array of friends, from George Gershwin to Frank Sinatra, having a fabulous time along the way.

-For four decades, Gayle Feldman has reported on publishing for Publishers Weekly, The New York Times, The Bookseller, and others.
-Using new and deeply researched material from 200 interviews and many archives, she recalls Bennett Cerf to vibrant life, bringing booklovers into his world and time, and finally giving a true American original his due.
+Using interviews with more than 200 individuals; deeply researched archival material; and letters from private collections not previously available, this book recalls Bennett Cerf to vibrant life, bringing booklovers into his world and time, finally giving a true American original his due.

-Gayle Feldman has written features and reviews on books for The New York Times, The Nation, and others, and her personal essays have appeared in The New York Times, Los Angeles Times, The Philadelphia Inquirer, and The Times of London.
-Since 1999, she has been New York correspondent of The Bookseller, reporting on and analyzing the American publishing industry.
-She is the author of the memoir You Don't Have to Be Your Mother, and she was awarded a Pew-funded National Arts Journalism Program fellowship at Columbia University through which she published the monograph Best and Worst of Times: The Changing Business of Trade Books.
-She has appeared on the PBS NewsHour, NPR's On the Media, and her study was quoted in the NEA's Reading at Risk, The New York Times, The Wall Street Journal, and more.
+Gayle Feldman, New York based, has written for Publishers Weekly for forty years, including as a senior staff editor; since 1999, as U.S. correspondent for The Bookseller, she has analyzed the American book business for U.K. readers; and she has contributed features and reviews on books to The New York Times, The Nation, The Daily Beast, and others.
+Her essays have appeared in The New York Times, Los Angeles Times, The Philadelphia Inquirer, and The Times of London.
+She is the author of the cancer memoir You Don't Have to Be Your Mother, published by W.W.
+Norton, and was awarded a National Arts Journalism Program fellowship at Columbia University through which she published Best and Worst of Times: The Changing Business of Trade Books, which she discussed on the PBS NewsHour and NPR's On the Media.
+The National Endowment for the Humanities has supported her work on Nothing Random with a Public Scholar Award.